 Your posting frequency also makes a difference.
 Regardless of a blog’s quality, posting more frequently will generate more traffic.
 If you have 100 followers who all read every post (which never actually happens), posting 5 days a week gets you 500 views, while posting 1 day a week gets you 100 views.
 Your blog hasn’t gotten worse and your followers aren’t less loyal; it’s just simple math.

-Search engine traffic takes a while to get, and it’s best to be consistent with your search engine optimization (which is discussed in the SEO section).
-Even if you don’t have access to SEO plugins, there are still basic on-page strategies you can use.
-Regardless, Google isn’t going to fall in love with your blog quickly; it takes time and consistent posting.
+Search engine traffic takes a while to attract.
+If this matters to you, you’ll want to be consistent with your search engine optimization right from the get-go.
+Google isn’t going to fall in love with your blog quickly; it takes time and consistent posting.

 Diary-style posts have a relatively short time-frame in which they’re relevant.

-Evergreen content is the kind of posts that can continue to draw readers long after they’re published.
-Evergreen content is appealing to search engines, and is also more likely to show up in WP Reader search results.
+So-called evergreen content is the kind of posts that can continue to draw readers long after they’re published.
+It appeals to search engines and is also more likely to show up in WP Reader search results.
 My older evergreen content now makes up a substantial proportion of my daily traffic.

 Email marketing is something lots of blogging sites will tell you to do, and do early.
 For me, though, it just hasn’t felt like a good fit, and WordPress itself is the best communication tool I’ve got.
-Remember, you don’t need to do things just because people say you’re supposed to!
+If you are interested, these are some tools that can help:

 These are a few places where you can list or syndicate your blog: